e-mission/e-mission-server/README.md

 TROUBLESHOOTING:

-If a python execution fails to import a module, make sure to add current directory to your PYTHONPATH.
+1. If a python execution fails to import a module, make sure to add current directory to your PYTHONPATH.

-If starting the server gives a CONNECTION_ERROR, make sure MongoDB is actively running when you attempt to start the server.
+1. If starting the server gives a CONNECTION_ERROR, make sure MongoDB is actively running when you attempt to start the server.
+Make sure to md c:\data\db\ if dbpath does not exist.

 ## Design decisions: ##
 ----------